A criminal profile of the Gilgo Beach serial killer

 long island serial killer profile

 Who will be there?
 How busy is it at certain times?
-How likely is it that someone will immediately stumble across the body?
+How likely is it that someone will immediately find the body?
 If someone does show up while I’m there, what should I do?
 Is there an alternative exit?
 If I park my car by that entrance, will someone see it?
-If a local does see it, will they become suspicious?
+If a local does see my vehicle, will they think it’s suspicious?

-These are just some of the questions that will be going through the offender’s mind.
-An unknown area is risky because he might not have enough knowledge to answer those questions.
+These are just some of the thoughts that will be going through the offender’s mind.
+An unknown area is risky because he won’t have the required knowledge to answer those questions.

-As a result, he will usually only operate in areas that he is somewhat familiar with.
+As a result, he will usually only operate in familiar places.

-A group of hunters discovered the torso of suspected LISK victim Valerie Mack at a site in Manorville in November of 2000.
+In November 2000, a group of hunters discovered the torso of Gilgo Beach victim Valerie Mack at a site in Manorville.

-Newspaper articles reported that Valerie Mack’s killer dumped her near the intersection between Mill Road and Halsey Manor Road.
+Newspaper articles reported that the remains were found near the intersection of Mill Road and Halsey Manor Road.

-However, this is slightly misleading.
-Crime scene photographs show that the dump site was actually much further away from the main road.
+However, this is inaccurate, as crime scene photographs show that the dump site was actually much further away from the main road.

 In other words, he didn’t just dump her torso at the roadside and then drive away.